LunarWatcher/AdventureLandCpp/README.md

 # Status notice

-Note that this is a work in progress, and currently doesn't work at all for actually writing a bot.
+Note that this is a work in progress, and only supports primitive bot scripting at the moment.
+If you're looking for a fully working alternative while this is being built, check out [ALBot](https://github.com/NexusNull/ALBot/), or stick to the website/steam client.

+If you want to get started with this client, the rough equivalent of default.js is available in the `apidocs` folder.
+Note that the code is subject to unnotified changes while the library is being developed.

 # Setup